Hugh Laurie

 Hugh Laurie Biography

 Hugh Laurie is a popular actor and a recipient of the Order of the British Empire.
 He gained fame in his homeland through sketches he filmed with Stephen Fry, and achieved international recognition for his role as Dr. House in the eponymous series.
 He has also established himself as a talented blues musician, writer, and screenwriter.
-Moreover, he's a proud father of three children, who he considers the main purpose of his life.
+He's also a devoted father of three children, whom he considers the main purpose of his life.

 Hugh Laurie